daryllxd/lifelong-learning/business/product/when-coffee-and-kale-compete.md

   - Pulls: Why did they choose product X or product Y?
 What's wrong with product Y?
 What did X have the Y didn't?

 # When You Define Competition Wrong

+- Solution instead of a Jobs-To-Be-Done.
+- Flaws with disruptive innovation: Relying on an oversimplified model of competition that doesn't take into account how customers see competition.
+The competition for electric refrigerators is not just other electric refrigerators.
+- Competition can be if a system around an innovation changes so much that it doesn't fit anymore.
+- Little to no profit potential.
+- Mistakes: Limiting my definition of competition to products that look and function similarly, and not making sure a true desire for change was taking place and that customers were willing to pay for a solution.
+- Innovation is hard, there are no recipes for success, and there's not "one right way" to make products and build businesses.
+"No business plan survives first contact with customers."
+- People who are good storytellers can fool those of us who aren't experienced in scientific rigor or statistics.
+- *Don't restrict competition to products with similar functionality or physical characteristics.*
+  - Ex: Coffee or kale?
+- Talk with your customers.
+- Don't study the relationship among customers, products, and competition just from afar.
+- Confirm that competition exists between products by finding customers who switched.
+- Do you think you're creating a new market?
+You're probably not.
+Customers have ways of solving their problems.
+- Continually refresh the competitive landscape with ongoing feedback from customers.

+# Part III: The System of Progress

+- Simplist: A product that helps you search for specific people within your social network.
+- *"When I interview potential customers, I look for evidence of a struggle.
+That's how I know a struggling moment exists and that there's an opportunity to create something."*
+- Ex, Omer on hospital and adverse events:
+  - Does your hospital talk about adverse events?
+  - Are there incentives if the number of adverse events goes up or down?
+  - How would you describe your daily life as a nurse?
+What are your routines?
+  - What is it like when adverse events happen on your watch?
+- When you figure out a struggle for progress, learn how the customers imagine their lives being better.
+- Ryan Singer and Jason Fried: Customer Jobs.
+- ***Differentiate emotional from functional aspects of jobs.***
+  - When people go to a coffee shop, they aren't just buying caffeinated liquid.
+They're going for all these other reasons.
+Clearing your head, feeling cool and creative, experiencing the ritual of drinking coffee made the way he likes it, and feeling as if he's a part of a community.
+- On observing people: "What are people-unprompted-complaining about on Twitter?
+What questions do ents and innovators keep asking me over and over again?"
+  - Patterns: people were lonely, doing this thing in their spare time.
+  - The frustration of listening to content and not really doing anything.
+- Product People Club competitors:
+  - MicroConf: A conference geared towards self-funded start-ups.
+  - 30 x 500.
+An online course that guides entrepreneurs from product research through launch.
+  - Creating a Meetup.
+  - One-on-one coaching.
+- People just want independent income.
+- So he solves the isolation of solo entrepreneurship by giving them the support and confidence.
+- *Great advertising comes from speaking to the customers' struggling moment.*

+# The System of Progress

+- Customer: Imagines a better life-salutation (a new me).
+Customers can be attracted to a new me because it offers them an opportunity to get away from something they don't like, or because it offers them an opportunity to grow in a new way.
+- Engineers, designers.
+- Grow our business by unlocking new aspirations and offering products for them.
+- Think of your business as delivering a combination of products that work together to forward the system of progress.
+Ex: Combination of iPhone and the App Store.

+# Describing a Job to Be Done

+- Ex: The Honest Company.
+"Free me from the stress I deal with when figuring out what products won't harm my children, so I can have more time to enjoy being a parent."
+- *When parents started buying products from Honest, they stopped behaviors such as asking friends, family, doctors, and the Internet.*
+- People may be buying "Honest" the brand, not the individual products.
+When they need a sunblock, they buy one from Honest.
+- *How you describe a JTBD is a competitive advantage.*

+# Do Goals vs Be Goals

+- Highest goal: Ideal self.
+- Principles: "I want to be ..."
+- Programs: "I want to do ..."
+- Sequences: "I do..."

+- Ex: Your goal is to be thoughtful for your family.
+To fulfill this goal, you choose the activity, "cook".
+The fulfillment of "be thoughtful" isn't dependent on the success or failure of cook dinner.
+- *Do and Motor control goals are transitory.
+Be goals are states of self-perception.
+They are entirely emotional.
+Do and Motor control goals are purely functional and are technology dependent.
+They are things you do to fulfill a Be goal.*
+- Emotional jobs: define how customers want to feel or avoid feeling as a result of executing the core functional job.
+Social jobs define how the customer wants to be perceived by others.

+- ***Jobs as a Progress: A consumer will look for, buy, and use a product for the first time when a discrepancy exists between how things are today and how they want them to be in the future.***
+  - What causes someone to purchase a product for the first time?
+  - What and how do consumers use markets to adapt in a changing world?
+  - What and how do consumers shop?
+  - Why and how do consumers switch between products?
+- Ex, Clarity: Customers wanted to be motivated and inspired.
+This discrepancy caused them to investigate and evaluate activities that ranged from "attend a conference" to "video chat with a famous person".